Grab some collection of objects and count it. How does that work?

 would have had only one element to begin with).

-For the inductive step, suppose we've picked distinct elements of
+For the inductive step, suppose we've picked

 already.
 Then